 - The phenomenon effectively ceases after public education campaigns, species reintroductions, or improved lighting/installation of trail cameras in the reported area.

-- Morphological or behavioural traits that directly replicate global archetypal folklore motifs (vanishing hitchhiker, demonic livestock killer, winged humanoid) without unique diagnostic features.
+- Morphological or behavioral traits that directly replicate global archetypal folklore motifs (vanishing hitchhiker, demonic livestock killer, winged humanoid) without unique diagnostic features.

-- Repeated failure of promised physical evidence (bodies, clear photos, DNA samples) to materialise despite decades of claims by the same proponents.
+- Repeated failure of promised physical evidence (bodies, clear photos, DNA samples) to materialize despite decades of claims by the same proponents.

-- Admission of fabrication, partial hoax, or staged footage by primary witnesses, photographers, or expedition organisers.
+- Admission of fabrication, partial hoax, or staged footage by primary witnesses, photographers, or expedition organizers.